EXLOUD/Windows-Update-Pauser/README.md

 ## 🎯 What is Windows Update Pauser?

 Windows Update Pauser is a modern, user-friendly Windows application designed to provide complete control over Windows Updates.
-With its intuitive interface and powerful registry management, it allows you to pause Windows Updates until December 12, 4750, or resume them instantly with just one click.
+With its intuitive interface it allows you to pause Windows Updates on 100 years, or resume them instantly with just one click.

 Unlike complex group policy configurations or command-line tools, this application provides a visual interface with real-time feedback, sound notifications, and seamless integration with Windows Update settings.